AglayaZ/Telegram-Password-Bot/README.md

 # Telegram Password Bot

-A simple Telegram bot that generates random passwords and checks how strong a password is.
+A simple Telegram bot that generates random or memorable passwords and checks how strong a password is.

 ## Features

-- **/generate** — generates a random password of a length you choose (letters, digits, and symbols)
+- **/generaterandom** — generates a random password of a length you choose (letters, digits, and symbols)
+-  **/generatememorable** — generates a memorable password with the amount of words you choose
 - **/check** — analyzes a password and tells you how strong it is, using [zxcvbn](https://github.com/dropbox/zxcvbn), with an estimated crack time and suggestions for improvement

 ## Setup